fjarri-attic/brain/documentation.rst

 This function is an alias for `begin()`_ (equals to ``begin(sync=True)``)

 Start synchronous transaction.
-During the synchronous transaction request results are available instantly (for the same connection object), so one can perfomr complex actions inside one transaction.
+During the synchronous transaction request results are available instantly (for the same connection object), so one can perform complex actions inside one transaction.
 On the downside, actual database transaction is opened all the time, probably locking the database (depends on the engine).
 In case of remote connection, synchronous transaction means that there will be several requests/responses performed,